Beneficial Insects & Natural Enemies

 Nuclear Polyhedrosis Virus (NPV)

-Pic 13.
-Insect of FAW Larvae: affected by (a ) Nomuraea sp, (b) Beuveria bassiana and (c) Nuclear Polyhedrosis Virus (NPV).
+Figure 9.
+Insect of FAW Larvae: affected by (A) Nomuraea sp, (B) Beuveria bassiana and (c) Nuclear Polyhedrosis Virus (NPV).

 Source: Soysouvanh et al., 2021